Algee Smith

 In 2016, the talented young man starred in the drama "Saints & Sinners," the comedy "Here We Go Again," and the film "The Infamous."

-While pursuing his film career, Algee never ceased his engagement in music.
-In June 2017, he released the hip-hop and R&B EP "Listen" and starred as lead vocalist Ralph Tresvant from New Edition in Chris Robinson's miniseries "The New Edition Story," subsequently gaining recognition as an artist.
+While building his film career, Algee never stopped making music.
+In June 2017, he released the hip-hop and R&B EP "Listen" and starred as lead vocalist Ralph Tresvant from New Edition in Chris Robinson's miniseries "The New Edition Story," which helped establish him as a recording artist.

 Algee Smith in The New Edition Story